Facilities Rental Information

 The Jules Center houses the School of Arts and Humanities and offers fourteen general classrooms, five computer classrooms, and a 130-seat amphitheater, all of which are electronically smart.
 The Jules Center is also the location for the art lab, a 72-station open access computer resource center, meeting rooms, the Boardroom, and the Public Relations Office.
 Enrollment Services is housed in this building as well, that includes the offices of Admissions, Financial Services and Student Records, New Student Advising, Switchboard and the College Bookstore.

 The Child Care Center has three classrooms which can accommodate up to 40 children from 21 months to 5 years old.

 The Extended Learning Center (ELC) was reconfigured in 2009 and includes seven classrooms, a seminar room and a student lounge.
 The ELC houses Workforce Development, the Higher Education Center (JHEC) and connected partner institutions and the New York State Small Business Development Center (SBDC).

 The College’s first residence hall opened in 2014.
 It houses 294 students and includes two classrooms, a large group meeting room, a security desk, a technology nook and two large study/social lounges on the main floor.
 Study lounges are also on each floor in both wings.
 The offices of Residence Life and Housing staff are located here as well.
 East Hall is owned by the Faculty Student Association LLC (FSA) at Jefferson Community College (JCC), a non-profit organization that provides ancillary service in support of the College and is operated and managed in partnership with JCC.

 John W. Deans Collaborative Learning Center (CLC) (15)

-The CLC is a new building on campus, opening in March 2016.
-Many student services are now located here including College Library, local history collection and tutoring services on the second level.
+The CLC is a new building on campus, opened in March 2016.
+Many student services are now located here including College Library, and local history collection on the second level.